intamixx/matnn/README.md

 Provide a simple web frontend for the API using nodejs, expressjs, multer, fetch etc Kueue scheduler is controlled and queried by fastapi backend.

-Matnn (Music Audio Tagger Neural Net) is a rest compliant music tag service utilizing a batch queuing system (Kueue) running on a Kubernetes cluster.
+Matnn (Music Audio Tagger Neural Net) is a rest compliant music tag service utilizing a batch queuing system (Kueue) with Jobset running on a Kubernetes cluster.
 Enhance music metadata to improve music discoverability for any use case including music libraries, streaming, song selection.

 Matnn utilizes the Discogs-EffNet model from Essentia to predict music classification, BPM (Beats per minute), tonal/key scale and approachability/engagement from over 400 genres of music.
 Musicnn and Magnatagatune are also offered as prediction models from 50 genres / styles of music.